glm-tools/pyglmnet/doc/README.md

 # pyglmnet documentation

-See full documentation page [here](http://pavanramkumar.github.io/pyglmnet/).
+Please see full documentation page [here](http://glm-tools.github.io/pyglmnet/).

 We use `sphinx` to generate documentation page.